davevanveen/davevanveen.github.io/_projects/books.md

 * <a href="#so">Social Psychology</a>
 * <a href="#sp">Spirituality</a>

-I'd love to hear which reads have inspired you! / warmly welcome any suggestions you may have!
+I'd love to hear which books have inspired you!
 Feel free to reach out.

 ---------------------------------------------
 <style>